Lake of Egypt’s crappies a cold-weather option for anglers

 He likes to fish deep water structure such as rock, and secondary points.
 Strobel uses many of the same techniques in summer as in early spring.
 He uses most of the basic baits, just fishes them deeper.
 Bass feed right up to the time they move on to the beds.
 As a result they tend to be aggressive and willing to chase moving baits.
 The sound emitted by most lipless crankbaits attracts and aggravates the fish into biting mode.

-Early on, this angler fishes near the warm water discharge of the power plant in the northern part of the lake.
+Early on, Strobel fishes near the warm water discharge of the power plant in the northern part of the lake.
 As the water begins to warm elsewhere, he moves to shallow grass areas, points and small pockets.
 Basically as the water warms, fishermen move down the lake.

-Lake of Egypt is about 9 miles south of Marion via Interstate 57 and Route 37.
-There are three full-service marinas on the lake.
+Lake of Egypt is located about 9 miles south of Marion via Interstate 57 and Route 37.
+There are full-service marinas on the lake.

 Lake of Egypt